CIRS-Girona/stringing-detection/README.md

 However, the pretrained model that achieves the best results, as reported in the paper, along with the corresponding configuration file, can be found at [this](https://drive.google.com/drive/folders/1d7YOXVxjQ_8nzqWe7IAnf6rIWBKOBMHv) link.

 # Citation
-If you find this repository, please consider giving us a star :star:
+If you find this repository useful, please consider giving us a star :star:

 ```
 @Article{jmmp9030074,